 - Choose ecologically and ethically labelled produce.

 - Serve tap water instead of bottled water and obtain the Kranmärkt event label.
 Healthy and sustainable, without transport and waste.

 - Communicate what you are serving and the origin of food and drink.
 Remember that information about allergies and ingredients simplify food choices for many people.

 - Make it possible for people with difficulties hearing, seeing, or moving, intolerance toward certain substances, difficulty interpreting, processing and conveying information to participate at your meeting.

 - Communicate accessibility already in the invitation.

-- Promote gender equality actively in programmes and aim for panels with men and women.
+- Promote gender equality actively in programmes and aim for panels with mixed-gender panels.